Sign up to receive beautynews, product samples, couponsand more.

-In the morning, take out the braids and you should be left with envy-worthy, crimped locks.
-Make sure you don’t brush through your hair after this step, as it will cause your crimped texture to be disrupted, leaving behind a frizzy mess in its place.
+In the morning, take out the braids and you should be left with enviable crimped locks.
+Just make sure you don’t brush through your hair after this step, as it will cause your crimped texture to be disrupted, leaving behind a frizzy mess in its place.

 A hair scrunchie

 L’Oréal Paris Advanced Hairstyle AIR DRY IT Wave Swept Spray